leonhard-s/auraxium/README.md

 ## Getting Started

 All API interactions are performed through the `auraxium.Client` object.
-It is the main endpoint used to interact with the API and contains a number of essential references, like the current event loop, the connection pool, or the unique service ID used to identify your app.
+It is the main endpoint used to interact with the API and contains a few essential references, like the current event loop, the connection pool, or the unique service ID used to identify your app.

 > **Regarding service IDs:** You can use the default value of `s:example` for testing, but you may run into rate limiting issues if your app generates more than 5-6 queries a minute.
 >
-> You can apply for your custom service ID [here](https://census.daybreakgames.com/#devSignup); the process is free and you usually hear back within a few hours.
+> You can apply for your custom service ID [here](https://census.daybreakgames.com/#devSignup); the process is free, and you usually hear back within a few hours.

 Some of these references are also required for any queries carried out behind the scenes, so the client object is also handed around behind the scenes; be mindful when updating them as this may cause issues with ongoing background queries.